-These are some of the most common questions that we deal with from Canadian employers with respect to hiring foreign workers to work in Canada with an LMIA.
+These are some of the most common questions that we deal with from Canadian employers with respect to hiring foreign workers to work in Canada through the Labour Market Impact Assessment or LMIA.

 How much time does LMIA approval take?

 There are 2 time frames to consider – preparation of the LMIA application; and the government processing time.